HubTou/PNU/_images/README.md

 ## Images
-A place for miscellaneous images, project logos, etc.
+A place for miscellaneous images, pictures, project logos, etc.